Buddhafield Events Terms & Conditions

 And in general...

-Ticket holders consent to inclusion in official photographic, visual and audio promotion of the festival.
+Ticket holders consent to inclusion in official photographic, visual and audio promotion of the event.
 We regret that, in most cases, it would be impossible to ask personal permission to reproduce your image.

-Please note that the above is not intended to be exhaustive and the Head Steward will make decisions about appropriate action on a case-by-case basis.
-His decision is final.
+Note that the above is not intended to be exhaustive and the Head Steward will make decisions about appropriate action on a case-by-case basis.
+Their decision is final.